dead-claudia/github-limits/README.md

 *This was verified through checking validation messages and input when attempting to change the profile url.*

-#### Profile Twitter usernames

-- Max length: 15 characters
-- All characters must be either an underscore (`_`), or alphanumeric

-Note: leading/trailing whitespace will still validate, they will just be trimmed.

-*This was verified through checking validation messages and input when attempting to change the profile twitter username.*

 #### Profile companies

 - Max length: 255 characters